 Description:

-The Public Health Program at Qassim University was the first program to receive programmatic accreditation by the National Commission for Accreditation and Self-Evaluation in 1438, and the department has now become an advisory reference for many colleges that aspire to obtain accreditation.
+The Department of Public Health aims to prepare public health practitioners and develop their knowledge and skills in the fields of study to improve the level of public health of the community and the environment.
+The Public Health program at Qassim University was the first program to receive programmatic accreditation by the National Center for Academic Accreditation and Assessment in 1438 AH, and the department has now become an advisory reference for many colleges that aspire to obtain accreditation.

 Degree